w3bdesign/coleridge.dev/README.md

 - Uses a React Hook for [Lanyard API](https://github.com/Phineas/lanyard) to fetch Discord Presence data via Websocket to display Spotify status, online presence etc. A shoutout to [Phineas](https://github.com/Phineas) for developing this API
 - Uses [TailWind CSS](https://tailwindcss.com/) to design the site.
 - Uses [SendGrid Twilio API](https://sendgrid.com/) to send contact form data relays it to my personal email.
+- Uses Apple Shortcuts to send iPhone Location data to API Endpoint to display on the homepage

 #### Upcoming changes: